Doubly Sequenceable Groups: Introduction

 Gordon defined a group to be {\it sequenceable} if there exists a permutation $h_0,h_1,\ldots, h_{n-1}$, of elements of $G$ such that $h_0=1_G$ and the partial products $h_0, h_0h_1, \ldots, h_0\cdots h_{n-1}$, form a permutation of elements of $G$.
 Gordon proved that a finite abelian group is sequenceable if and only if it is a binary group (i.e., it has a unique element of order 2); \cite{G,JK}.

 Gordon also noticed that the dihedral groups $D_6$ and $D_8$ are not sequenceable.
 It was later shown by Isbell \cite{Isbell} and Li \cite{Li} that dihedral groups $D_{2n}$ are sequenceable for all $n>4$.
 Moreover, all solvable binary groups except $Q_8$ are sequenceable \cite{AI2}.
 See \cite{Ollis} for a survey of results regarding sequenceable groups.
 We next define the notion of D-sequenceable groups.
+In the following definition and throughout this paper, given a sequence ${\bf g}$ in a group $G$, we let ${\bf \bar g}$ denote the sequence of consecutive quotients of ${\bf g}$.
+More precisely, given a sequence ${\bf g}: g_0,\ldots, g_{m}$, in a group $G$ with $g_0=1_G$, the sequence ${\bf \bar g}: \bar g_0,\ldots, \bar g_m$, of consecutive quotients of ${\bf g}$ is defined by ${\bar g}_0=1_G$ and ${\bar g}_i=g_{i-1}^{-1}g_{i}$ for $1\leq i \leq m$, where $1_G$ denotes the identity element of $G$.